Introduction to LOD Expressions in Tableau

 5. Now, we’ll be exploring the procedure to implement the three LOD expressions, one-by-one.
 Initially, just bring dimensions Region and Distribution Unit into Rows region and drag the measure Distribution Volume over Text in the Marks card.
 We get a tabular representation of data as below.
 Note, we have got Distribution Volume figures by Distribution Unit by Region.

 6. In order to create a LOD expression, first, we need to create a calculated field.
 So, right-click anywhere in the blank portion in the Data tab, and select “Create Calculated Field”, click on that.
-This is as illustrated in the below screenshot.

 7. In the create field section, observe the following code.
 The “FIXED” computes an aggregate based on specified dimensions only.
 So, the following code takes care of the fact that whatever dimension we may include in the analysis, the aggregation will always be done on the Region dimension only.